adammjacobs/workshopTenant/README.md

 Any application in the Workshop Stage space that has a tag "distribute" will be automatically distributed to users personal spaces when they first log into the environment for the workshop.
 This is useful for workshops where working with data modeling is desired, and you wish to have a pre-built starting point.

 Additionally, if you choose to install the "Manually Distribute App" automation, you can trigger this automation to distribute the application to anyone who is already logged into the environment but does not yet have the application.
 More information about this automation is in the "Automations" section.

-NOTE: The "distribute" tag is removed from the applications when the "Reset Tenant" automation is run and therefore needs to be re-applied before each workshop.
 #### Recall applications from personal spaces 🏷️
 Any application in the Workshop Stage space that has already been distributed to personal spaces can be recalled by including the tag "recall".
 When applying this tag and manually running the "Recall Applications" automation, any application that matches the name of the app with the "recall" tag will be deleted from all personal spaces and then the "recall" tag will be automatically removed.
 This is useful in the case of distributing the wrong application by mistake.
 ## Automations ⛓️